bazelbuild/bazel/site/docs/skylark/aspects.md

     if hasattr(ctx.rule.attr, "srcs"):
         # Iterate through the files that make up the sources and
         # print their paths.
-        sources = [f for src in ctx.rule.attr.srcs for f in src.files] for source in sources:
+        for src in ctx.rule.attr.srcs:
+            for f in src.files:
-            print(source.path)
+                print(f.path)
     return [PrintProvider()]

 print_aspect = aspect(